flyx/OpenCLAda/README.md

 ## Compilation

-Under MacOSX and Linux, open a terminal, navigate to the OpenCLAda directory and do:
+On MacOSX and Linux, open a terminal, navigate to the OpenCLAda directory and do:

 	$ make